khaors/geocompr/main.md

 More importantly, official administrative zones often do not relate to 'travel watersheds', areas that can are defined not by (often arbitrary) political decisions but by data on where people actually travel to.

 To overcome this issue for transport data analysis in the UK, the Travel to Work Areas (TTWAs) were created.
-TTWAs are contiguous zones defined roughly as areas in which 75% of the population both live and work.
+TTWAs are contiguous zones defined roughly as areas in which 75% of the population both live and work [@coombes_efficient_1986].
 Because Bristol is a major employer attracting travel from surrounding towns, its TTWA is substantially larger than its administratively defined area, as illustrated in Figure \@ref(fig:ttwa-bristol).